jgato/jgato/dci-openshift-app-agent.md

    proven ansible tech
 5. You have access to all your jobs logs and metrics through distributed-ci.io where you can also set notifications for errors/exceptions

-**Notice: by the moment I dont cover in this tutorial how to use it to deploy OCP4.
-I have not tested this yet**